fubar2/aus_senate/README.md

 are treated as comma separated strings so commonest ones can be identified and counted.
 These are tabulated and the most common ones are likely to be HTV or donkey votes.

+*uses pandas* and processing ~14 million votes as zip files directly takes about 25 minutes and 5GB ram on my ancient home linux server.
+I have no need to make it go faster...send code.

 *HTV* are at https://www.abc.net.au/news/federal-election-2016/guide/snt/htv/

 *Raw data* are at https://results.aec.gov.au/20499/Website/SenateDownloadsMenu-20499-Csv.htm